EaryChow/Earys-Spatial-Expander/README.md

 1. **ILD power calibration:** Generate pink noise, sweep the pan from hard-left to hard-right in 1 dB ILD steps.
 At each step, run the full cascade and measure the total output power.
 Build a gain table `G[ILD]` that normalizes every pan position to the same perceived loudness.
 2. **True-peak safety pass:** Run a true-peak pink noise signal through the entire STFT pipeline with the new gain table.
 Measure the highest output peak, then scale the entire table so the true peak sits at **−0.1 dB**.
 This prevents clipping.

-During playback, the plugin estimates the input ILD for each STFT frame and applies the corresponding uniform gain to all channels.
-This keeps the mix level-stable regardless of how sources are panned.
+During playback, the plugin computes the ILD independently for every FFT bin, looks up the corresponding gain from the calibration table, and applies that gain only to that bin.
+A soft confidence gate based on the bin's energy relative to the frame peak gracefully fades the correction to unity for quiet bins, preventing grain on reverb tails.
+There is no temporal smoothing across frames—the STFT's 32× overlap-add provides natural temporal continuity.
+The result is a spectral shaper rather than a dynamics processor: no pumping, no broadband ducking.

 ### 7. LFE Extraction
 The LFE channel is derived from `(L+R)/2` passed through a **4th-order Bessel-Thomson low-pass filter** (two cascaded biquads).
 Bessel-Thomson was chosen because it has maximally flat group delay, making fixed-delay compensation accurate across the passband.

 The LFE path is delayed by a compensation line so that its total latency matches the plugin's reported latency, keeping it sample-aligned with the main channels.

-### 8. Leak Center & Output
+### 8. Leak Center, Crosstalk & Output
-After the iSTFT, **Leak Center** redistributes the calibrated Center signal to Front L/R using a constant-power split.
+After the iSTFT, **Leak Center** redistributes the calibrated Center signal to Front L/R using a constant-power split. **Crosstalk** then leaks each speaker's signal to its adjacent neighbors (e.g., Front L → Wide L → Side L → Rear L) using the same loudness-preserving formula, smoothing spatial transitions.
 Finally, channels are mapped to your DAW's output bus using standard channel type identifiers (Left, Right, Centre, LFE, Side, Rear, Wide, etc.) with intelligent index fallbacks for discrete/custom layouts.

 ---